 When you don’t consume enough sodium, you may experience headaches, muscle cramps, fatigue, and insomnia.
 And when blood sodium levels fall below a certain point, it’s called hyponatremia.

-Hyponatremia is more common than you might think, affecting about 15% of endurance athletes.
+Exercise-associated hyponatremia is more common than you might think, affecting about 15% of endurance athletes.
 The severely sodium deprived athlete may experience seizures and brain damage.
 In the most severe cases, hyponatremia can be fatal.

 Often, hyponatremia is often mistaken for basic dehydration, or not drinking enough water.
 However, encouraging someone with hyponatremia to drink more water dilutes blood sodium levels, making the problem worse.
 In one tragic case, an army trainee was overwatered, and subsequently perished from low sodium levels.